oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-the-gated-checkin-process-works/rule.md

 ---

 Gated Checkins are great for verifying your project builds successfully before a checkin occurs, but the workflow and dialog messages can be difficult to follow.
 Sometimes it’s not clear what you need to do next as a developer.<br><br>
-The process for a project with a Gated Checkin build is:
+​​The process for a project with a Gated Checkin build is:

 1. The developer clicks <br>      **Check In**
 2. Changes are not checked in, but are shelved and a build is queued